metacraft-labs/languist/README.md

 ./languist test
 ```

-which translates a list of ruby and python files, then runs them and compares the output the new nim code.
+which translates a list of ruby and python files, then runs them and runs the nim output and compares the output.s

 ## LICENSE